Grim the Collier of Croydon: Synopsis

 The devil Belphagor comes to live on Earth for a time, to investigate reports that women have grown extreme in their misbehaviors and have made marriage a curse.
 He disguises himself as a Spanish doctor named Castiliano.
 He offers to cure a mute woman named Honoria if she will marry him in return – a proposal that is accepted by the young woman and her family.
 Once he cures her, however, she repudiates her marital promise, calling him a "base Spaniard" who she wouldn't allow her slave to marry.

 All the English seem to turn on him: he is bed-tricked into marrying Honoria's shrewish maid, who cheats on him; one of the maid's former suitors tries to kill him; and his wife eventually poisons him.
 Castiliano dies just as Belphagor's predetermined time on Earth expires, and the devil returns to Hell with great relief at escaping the toils of earthly existence and its ferocious females.

-(The play's depiction of its devil is surprisingly restrained; he is described as "patient, mild, and pitiful," and is rather a sympathetic character than otherwise.
-Its infernal domain, ruled by Pluto, is a mixture of Christian and classical elements.)
+The play's depiction of its devil is surprisingly restrained; he is described as "patient, mild, and pitiful", and is rather a sympathetic character than otherwise.
+Its infernal domain, ruled by Pluto, is a mixture of Christian and classical elements.

 In the play's subplot, Grim the collier is a simple and good-hearted soul who is devoted to his love, Joan of Badenstock.
 After complications with Clack the Miller and Parson Shorthose, Grim wins her in the end, with the help of Puck or Robin Goodfellow (alias Akercock; in this play, a devil like Belphagor).

+Grim-the-collier as a common name for Pilosella aurantiaca

 Grim-the-collier is also the common name for Pilosella aurantiaca (sometimes under the genus Hieracium).
 Other common names are Orange Hawkweed, Fox and Cubs, Devil's paintbrush and Red devil.